 Stefanie is honoured to work with an amazing team to create these important resources and looks forward to connecting with you about them!

 Dr. Daena Crosby

-/ Director of Legal Education, Media and Research
+/ Director of Education and Communications

 Dr. Daena Crosby uses her skills as an academic, researcher, and writer in combination with a natural love for humanity and an intrinsic desire to see individuals and communities express their highest integrity, creativity and health.
 The synergy between Dr. Crosby’s community ethic and her academic background has propelled her into an extensive career in the non-profit sector working with Indigenous communities for over 10 years.
 She is motivated by a desire to create what she calls healthy “relational environments.”
 Dr. Crosby believes that relationship-building, both on the personal and communal levels, must account for the different ways in which we form relationships to self, others, and the physical spaces we navigate each day.